This agency helped boost Harry’s and Sweetgreen. Now it’s ditching advertising to make brands of its own

 For about a century, agencies were purposefully designed to create advertising and marketing communications to promote and popularize the products of others—for money.
 That model worked just fine, and global ad corporations were created, fattened up, and feted by making us love brands, 30 seconds at a time.

 But in our current direct-to-consumer era, some ad agencies are increasingly brand creators and not just brand promoters.
-Today, New York-based agency Gin Lane is taking these self-made goals a step further, announcing that it is shutting down its entire advertising operation to relaunch the company as the parent organization to a family of impending lifestyle brands called Pattern.
+Today, New York-based agency Gin Lane is taking these self-made goals a step further, announcing that it is shutting down its entire creative branding operation to relaunch the company as the parent organization to a family of impending lifestyle brands called Pattern.
 What makes Gin Lane think it’s uniquely qualified for such a drastic move?
 Over the agency’s 10-year history, it’s specialized in launching startup and direct-to-consumer brands like Harry’s, Stadium Goods, and Hello Alfred, as well as working with early-stage growth brands like Warby Parker, Sweetgreen, Everlane, and Bonobos.

 “New York is going through this awesome time as an epicenter of consumer-centric, digital-first startups, and we’ve been very fortunate to be a part of that ecosystem,” says Gin Lane cofounder and chief creative officer Emmett Shine.
 “We’ve learned so much over that time.
 It’s been like seven years of apprenticeship.
 We saw an opportunity, and we think there’s something we can really add to the market.”